 State Rehabilitation Council Members

-Kate D. Brady has worked in the field of disability policy, service, and systems advocacy for nearly two decades.
-Kate is Deputy Director for the Georgia Council on Developmental Disabilities with extensive experience in vocational rehabilitation, Medicaid, Social Security, and workforce development.
-She lives in Hapeville with her spouse, Dr. Michelle Brady.
+Kate Brady has worked in the field of disability policy, services, and systems advocacy for nearly two decades.
+Kate is Deputy Director for the Georgia Council on Developmental Disabilities with extensive experience in vocational rehabilitation, Medicaid, Social Security, systems change, and workforce development.
+She lives in Hapeville with her wife Michelle, two children, and three huskies.

 Christina Peggy Venable has over 40 years of experience with vocational rehabilitation services, case management, job placement and vocational evaluation, among other areas of expertise.
 She is certified in work adjustment, vocational evaluation, job placement and worker’s compensation.